46620/hypr-conf/README.md

 # hypr-conf
 My personal hyprland configs.

-TODO:
-- swaybar
-- dunst
-- Music player
-- Have apps use themes
-- Merge dotfiles and rename repo
+Commit messages are not helpful, don't even try to read the schizo posting there.